Logic Behind Mean Arterial Pressure Formula & How to Calculate MAP WITHOUT Memorizing the Formula.

 Systole is the time when the ventricles are contracting and diastole is the relaxation time.
 In normal condition, the systole phase takes about half the time the diastole takes.
 In other words, diastole takes twice as longer as systole.

 This explains why we cannot just add systolic blood pressure and diastolic blood pressure and divide it with 2.
 The time each takes is different.
-In-stead, if we divided the time in equal parts, we would have 3 equal parts, where the systole takes 1/3 and diastole takes 2/3 of total time.
+Instead, if we divided the time into equal parts, we would have 3 equal parts, where the systole takes 1/3 and diastole take 2/3 of total time.

 To test if this is true, we can multiply systolic BP by 1/3 and diastolic BP by 2/3 and add the results together to come up with the mean arterial pressure.

-Lets use real example using the known formula of 1/3(SBP-DBP)+DBP = MAP and control theoretical explanation and see if we will come up with the same results.
+Let’s use the real example using the known formula of 1/3(SBP-DBP)+DBP = MAP and control theoretical explanation and see if we will come up with the same results.